-It is common to have some mild to moderate discomfort at home, especially after increased or prolonged activity.
-You will go home with pain medication.
-If pain is not relieved by rest and pain medications, notify your surgeon.
+It's common to have some mild to moderate discomfort at home, especially after increased or prolonged activity.
+You'll go home with pain medication.
+If pain isn't relieved by rest and pain medications, notify your surgeon.
 Pain medications may cause constipation.
-To prevent constipation, we suggest you take an over the counter stool softener, such as Senokot or Colace.
+To prevent constipation, we suggest you take an over-the-counter stool softener, such as Senokot or Colace.
+Refer to the constipation guideline on page 51.